AU-Master-Thesis/thesis/sections/3-methodology/study-1/factors.typ

   )
 $<eq.interrobot-factor>

-where $#m.x _A$ is the linearisation point for a variable in robot A's factor graph, $#m.x _B$ is the linearisation point for the corresponding variable in robot B's factor graph, $d_r$ is the distance between the two robots, see @eq.interrobot-distance, and $d_s$ is the safety distance, which is calculated as $d_s = f times r$, where $f$ is a configurable parameter; scaling the robot's radius.
+where $#m.x _A$ is the linearization point for a variable in robot A's factor graph, $#m.x _B$ is the linearization point for the corresponding variable in robot B's factor graph, $d_r$ is the distance between the two robots, see @eq.interrobot-distance, and $d_s$ is the safety distance, which is calculated as $d_s = f times r$, where $f$ is a configurable parameter; scaling the robot's radius.

 $
   d_r (#m.x _A, #m.x _B) = ||#m.x _A - #m.x _B||